-DR. R. L. HYMERS, JR. ANSWERS HIS CRITICS
+DR. R. L. HYMERS, JR. ANSWERS HIS CRITICS AN ANSWER TO THOSE WHO BRING |

 TO READ "DR. HYMERS AND DR. SUMNER ANSWER THE CRITICS" CLICK HERE.